 Student loans can amount to large quantities of debt that can leave a student financially scrambling after graduation for years—and even decades—into the future.
 While student debt is a normal part of life for most, any responsible student should look for ways to save money while they’re still in college.
 Below are some of the best money-saving tips college students can utilize in order to save hundreds and even thousands of dollars as a student.

 1. Create a budget

 The first thing any savvy student should do is create a budget consolidating all of their income and expenses into one easy-to-access location.
 If you take the time to create a budget—and stick to it—you’ll be able to track your spending and gauge what you truly can and can’t afford while you’re in school.

 2. Utilize money-saving apps

 If you have a smartphone, you have access to dozens of money-saving apps that can have a huge impact on your spending.
-Apps like Mint can help you keep tabs on your budget, while others like Coupon Sherpa and Grocery IQ can help you save time and money with your food expenses.
+Apps like Mint can help you keep tabs on your budget, while others like Ibotta can help you save time and money with your food expenses.